uta-codyl/utari-ros2-robot-follow-repo/README.md

     - republish_tf_child_frame_id
       - This is the name of a child frame that needs to be republished into the global tf topic
     - republish_tf_frame_id
+      - This is the name of the parent frame that needs to be republished into the global tf topic
     - republish_tf_child_prefix
+      - This is a string prefix to append to the child frame when it is republished into the global tf topic
     - republish_tf_prefix
+      - This is a string prefix to append to the parent frame when it is republished into the global tf topic
     - republish_tf_input_topic
+      - This is the topic name to listen for the tf links in before republishing them
+- File: robot_follow_pkg/robot_follow_pkg/follow.py
+  - prefix0
+    - This parameter specifies the prefix for the lead robot
+    - This is required for the node to find the location of the lead robot
+  - prefix1
+    - This parameter specifies the prefix for the following robot
+    - This is required for the node to find the location of the following robot
+  - output_vel_topic
+    - This specifies the topic to send velocity commands to the following robot
+  - output_goal_topic
+    - This specifies the topic to send navigation goals to the following robot
+  - use_nav_goal
+    - This chooses the following mode of the node
+    - True: The node will send nav2 navigational goals to a point 2 meters behind the lead robot with the same heading
+    - False: The node will use a proportional controller to send yaw and x velocity commands to the following robot to move directly toward the lead robot and stop when within 2 meters.
+  - start_enabled
+    - This topic activates and deactivates the following mode
+    - if deactivated the node will idle until activated

 ## ROS Topics
+Most of the topics in this package have reconfigurable names via ROS parameters.
+This section will list them by their default names
+### Node: republish_tf.py

+### Node: follow.py

+Default name: /a200_0001/cmd_vel
+Type: geometry_msgs Twist
+Controlled by parameter: output_vel_topic
+This topic must be configured so that cmd velocity signals can be sent to the following robot.
+If this is not done the proportional controller mode will not function.

+Default name: follow/enable
+Type: std_msgs Bool
+Controlled by parameter: None
+This topic activates and deactivates the following node.
+If a false value is sent the node will ideal until reactivated.
+If a true value is sent the following mode will activate and move the following robot.

 ##